MrTalas/MrTalas/README.md

 I am open to development, I like to learn new things.

-I am developing projects in the field of internet of things (IoT) and robotics.
+I develop projects on Iot  and robotics.

-I share my projects and produce content on my Instagram page called https://instagram.com/nodemcuteknoloji/
+I share my projects and produce content on Instagram.
+(@nodemcuteknoloji)

-I attend courses and entrepreneurship conferences related to my field.
+I attend events and entrepreneurship conferences related to my field.